thin-edge/thin-edge.io/docs/src/operate/c8y/supported_operations.md

 ### Removing supported operations

-To remove a supported operation for a thin-edge device, the corresponding operation file must be removed from the `/etc/tedge/operations/c8y` directory. eg:
+To remove a supported operation for a %%te%% device, the corresponding operation file must be removed from the `/etc/tedge/operations/c8y` directory. eg:

 ```sh
 sudo rm /etc/tedge/operations/c8y/c8y_Restart